jameschang.co [experience] [/now] résumé.pdf ↓

 YETI · AT&T · Cheng Loong (Shanghai) · Cobalt Skys · Spray Tech · Breeze (Taipei)

-• Fifteen years sourcing products across Asia and the US — global packaging, telecom, paper, and consumer goods.
+• Sourcing products across Asia and the US — global packaging, telecom, paper, and consumer goods.

 /03